Reltroner/reltroner-studio/content/organizations/henchoway.md

 > *“To dive is to forget.
 To forget is to belong.”*

 Henchoway is a deep-sea cult organization rooted in the darkest depths of **Nytherion Abyss**, disguised as a movement for comfort, stillness, and stability.
-Founded by *Vitor Baythorne* (alias Van Den Scuba), the group is now led by **Kamila Alena**, spreading its influence across Asthortera through illusions of peace.
+Lead by *Vitor Baythorne* (alias Van Den Scuba), spreading its influence across Asthortera through illusions of peace.

 ---